jump-dev/JuMP.jl/docs/README.md

 ## Updating Project.toml

 Project.toml fixes the versions of JuMP-related packages such as MOI and the solvers.
-This is to prevent minor changes in the upstream solvers (e.g., numerical differences or changes to their raw solver statuses) from causing the documentation builds to fail on an un-related PR.
+This is to prevent minor changes in the upstream solvers (for example, numerical differences or changes to their raw solver statuses) from causing the documentation builds to fail on an un-related PR.